amethystaurora-robo/Rare_event_algorithms/README.md

 </p>

-Working on coomparable plots of salinity and AMOC (and temperature) with target values of 30 standard deviations above/below mean.
-Then do importance sampling analysis.
+do importance sampling analysis.
 Can make agg label plots for all, edit plots so salinity and AMOC are side-by-side, instanton are side by side.
+Can also redo instanton so it is aggregated from all the transition plots.
 Finally can investigate initial conditions to determine what combination of factors may lead to collapse.

 # References: